KnowThePepper

 USDA FoodData Central lists raw green hot chile peppers at 40 calories per 100 g, with vitamin C, potassium, fiber, and other micronutrients.
 That is a useful nutrition reference for hot chiles in general, but it is not a cultivar-specific lab result for 7 Pot Brain Strain.

-The serving-size reality is different from the database serving.
-Most people use this pepper by the sliver, not by 100 g.
-Nutrition is not the reason to choose it; flavor concentration and capsaicin intensity are.
+The serving-size reality differs from the database serving because most people use this pepper by the sliver, not by 100 g.
+Choose it for flavor concentration and capsaicin intensity rather than for meaningful nutrition at that dose.

-Avoid treating capsaicin as medicine in this article.
-KTP does not use this profile for wellness, supplement, pain-relief, weight-loss, or treatment claims.
-The practical health issue is handling safety, eye contact, skin contact, and clearly labeling any sauce or powder that contains the pepper.
+This profile does not make wellness, supplement, pain-relief, weight-loss, or treatment claims about capsaicin.
+The practical health issues are handling safety, avoiding eye and skin contact, and clearly labeling any sauce or powder that contains the pepper.

 Best Ways to Cook with 7 Pot Brain Strain Peppers

-Cook with 7 Pot Brain Strain as a dosing ingredient, not as a vegetable.
-A sliver can season a quart of sauce, a ferment, or a pot of chili.
+Cook with 7 Pot Brain Strain as a dosing ingredient because a sliver can season a quart of sauce, a ferment, or a pot of chili.
 A whole pod can make a batch inedible for people who are not already comfortable with superhots.

 Its best jobs are fermented hot sauce, vinegar sauce, fruit hot sauce, chili oil, and dried powder where you can dilute the heat across many servings.
 Mango, pineapple, lime, garlic, carrot, and vinegar are useful partners because they give the pepper somewhere to sit besides raw burn.

-Avoid using it for stuffed peppers, casual salsa bowls, or garnish unless the audience has clearly opted in.
-The walls and shape may look interesting, but this is not a practical stuffing pepper.
-It belongs closer to a lab-measured superhot workflow than to a weeknight jalapeno workflow.
+Avoid using it for stuffed peppers, casual salsa bowls, or garnish unless the audience has clearly opted in because the interesting walls and shape do not make it a practical stuffing pepper.
+It belongs closer to a carefully dosed superhot workflow than to a weeknight jalapeno workflow.

-For heat planning, think in neighbors.
-It is far beyond habanero use, near the severe end of super-hot heat tier, and in the same conversation as Carolina Reaper heat profile.
+For heat planning, place it far beyond habanero use, near the severe end of the super-hot tier, and in the same conversation as Carolina Reaper.
 If a recipe only says hot chile, do not swap in Brain Strain at equal volume.

 Fresh 7 Pot Brain Strain pods are uncommon outside specialist growers, so most buyers encounter it as seed, seedlings, dried pods, powder, or hot sauce.
 Prefer listings that name the strain, species, color, origin story, and expected pod shape instead of generic superhot language.

-For fresh pods, choose firm red peppers with no soft leaks or mold.
-A true-to-type pod should look folded and bumpy, but shape varies, and appearance alone cannot verify heat or seed purity.
+For fresh pods, choose firm red peppers with no soft leaks or mold, while remembering that a folded, bumpy appearance alone cannot verify heat or seed purity.
 If cultivar identity matters, buy from a specialist source and keep the vendor notes.

 Refrigerate fresh pods dry and loosely wrapped, then use them promptly for sauces or freezing.
 Freeze whole or chopped pods for cooked applications, but label the bag clearly so it is not mistaken for a milder red chile.

 Dry pods and powders need airtight storage away from light, heat, and moisture.
-Label jars with the pepper name and date.
-A small unmarked jar of Brain Strain powder is a kitchen accident waiting to happen.
+Label each jar with the pepper name and date so an unmarked container of Brain Strain powder cannot be mistaken for a milder spice.

 Best 7 Pot Brain Strain Substitutes & Alternatives